jbrisbin/rabbitmq-webhooks/README.markdown

 Any message processed by this plugin will be forwarded to the URL you configure, using the method you give it.

-Tested against RabbitMQ versions up to 2.6.
+Tested against RabbitMQ versions up to 2.7.

 ### Changes

+* 0.13 - Updated for use with the new plugin system in RabbitMQ 2.7
-<pre><code>0.12 - Updated for use with RabbitMQ 2.3.0, now uses rebar for build
+* 0.12 - Updated for use with RabbitMQ 2.3.0, now uses rebar for build
-0.11 - Updated for use with RabbitMQ 2.2.0
+* 0.11 - Updated for use with RabbitMQ 2.2.0
-0.9 - Incorporated patch from @cameronharris for OTP R13 compatibility, Makefile tweak 0.8 - Added error handling for request so bad URLs don't crash broker, fix for no message headers 0.7 - Added send window functionality for sending webhook requests only during specified time windows 0.6 - Added max_send config param for limiting how many outgoing HTTP requests happen 0.5 - Use RabbitMQ's worker_pool for sending requests to handle massive dumps of messages 0.4 - Accept more than just 200 status code for CouchDB 0.3 - Asynchronous HTTP send, URL and method overrideable per-message.
+* 0.9 - Incorporated patch from @cameronharris for OTP R13 compatibility, Makefile tweak
+* 0.8 - Added error handling for request so bad URLs don't crash broker, fix for no message headers
+* 0.7 - Added send window functionality for sending webhook requests only during specified time windows
+* 0.6 - Added max_send config param for limiting how many outgoing HTTP requests happen
+* 0.5 - Use RabbitMQ's worker_pool for sending requests to handle massive dumps of messages
+* 0.4 - Accept more than just 200 status code for CouchDB
+* 0.3 - Asynchronous HTTP send, URL and method overrideable per-message.
-0.2 - URLs can be patterns and headers that start with "X-" get passed to REST URL.
+* 0.2 - URLs can be patterns and headers that start with "X-" get passed to REST URL.
-0.1 - Synchronous HTTP send, no URL patterns.
+* 0.1 - Synchronous HTTP send, no URL patterns.
 Rough draft.
-</code></pre>

 ### Be Careful!